AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

 #### Response body

-If the returned HTTP status code is `200`, the request is successful.
-For fields and descriptions of the response body, see [Public parameter](#param).
+If the returned HTTP status code is `200`, the request succeeds.
+For fields and descriptions of the response body, see [Common parametes](#param).

 If the returned HTTP status code is not `200`, the request fails.
 You can refer to [Status codes](./agora_chat_status_code?platform=RESTful) for possible reasons.